West End Girl: Composition

+A predominantly pop album, West End Girl incorporates an eclectic mix of genres including dancehall, electronic, R&B, 2-step garage, and Latin pop.
+Alexis Petridis of The Guardian noted that the album's story ties the songs and mix of sounds together.
 West End Girl was noted for its narrative arc and song cycle format.
 Allen stated that the lyrics draw on real experiences from her marriage, but that the album "could be considered autofiction" and that she used "artistic licence".
 For instance, she described Madeline, who appears in two songs, as a fictional character who is a construct of others.

+The album title and opening track reference Allen's time acting on the West End (pictured) in London.

-The title track "West End Girl" opens the album and features "dreamy, musical theatre-inspired" production.
+The title track opens the album and features "dreamy, musical theatre-inspired" production.
 It tells the story of Allen moving to New York following her wedding and flying back to the UK after getting a role in a London play.
 At the end of the song, she receives a phone call with only her side of the conversation audible, reluctantly agreeing to her husband's request for an open marriage.
 "Ruminating" is built over "trebly synths" and heavily auto-tuned vocals, with lyrics about overthinking.
 The 1950s music-inspired "Sleepwalking" discusses feeling trapped and gaslit in a relationship.